Max-Min Fair Precoder Design and Power Allocation for MU-MIMO NOMA: WMMSE Based Solutions

-The optimization problem in \eqref{MMF_MSE2_all} assumes that the optimal MMSE receiver defined in (\ref{V_rec1}) is employed at all users, and finds the optimal precoders at the transmitter.
+The optimization problem in \eqref{MMF_MSE1_all} assumes that the optimal MMSE receiver defined in (\ref{V_rec1}) is employed at all users, and finds the optimal precoders at the transmitter.
 Below, we first define a generalized problem which allows for arbitrary receivers ${V}_{k, i \rightarrow l}$ that attain $\varepsilon_{k, i \rightarrow l}$ in (\ref{UMSE_k1}).

-When $\theta_k, \Gamma_{k,l}, \eta_{k, i \rightarrow l}$ and $\beta$ denote the Lagrange multipliers for (\ref{MSE3_all}) and $\mathbf{V} $ and $\mathbf{b}$ consist of all receivers ${V}_{k, i \rightarrow l}$ and weights $b_{k,i \rightarrow l}$ respectively, the Lagrangian objective function of (\ref{MSE3_all}) is defined as Studying the KKT conditions for (\ref{lagrangian_h}), similar to the analysis in the previous section, we can state the following theorem. \begin{theorem} For the optimization problem defined in (\ref{MSE3_all}), the following data receiver ${V}_{k, i \rightarrow l}$, the Lagrange multiplier $\beta$, and the transmit precoders $\mathbf{P}$ defined in (\ref{Pk_theo}) satisfy the KKT conditions.
+The problem defined in \eqref{MMF_MSE11_all} is hard to solve and there are no closed form expressions for the optimal precoders and PAC.
+Instead, in this section we propose an iterative precoder design algorithm.
+To do that, we need to split this problem into two different problems.
+In the first part of \eqref{MMF_MSE11_all}, we investigate the optimal precoders for a given set of PAC.
+Then, we update PAC using the updated precoders.
+For the first part we assume $\mathbf{A}$ is given and solve where $\mathbf{V} = [V_{1, 1 \rightarrow 1},\ldots, V_{K, L \rightarrow L} ]$ and $\mathbf{b} = [b_{1, 1 \rightarrow 1},\ldots, b_{K, L \rightarrow L}]$ consist of all receivers and weights respectively.
+The optimization problem in \eqref{MMF_MSE2_all} is convex if either the precoder matrix $\mathbf{P}$ or the receiver matrix $\mathbf{V}$ is given.
+Thus, an iterative algorithm can solve \eqref{MMF_MSE2_all} sub-optimally, starting from an initial precoder $\mathbf{P}^{init}$.
+In each iteration, the algorithm can update $\mathbf{V}$ and $\mathbf{P}$ using a standard convex program solver such as CVX \cite{CVX}.